AARON, Central Coast

 In horse racing terms, the Post Parade refers to the trot that the horses make from the paddock to the starting gate.
 The wine is made by Thomas Brown and it is a partnership between great friends from Kentucky - Matt White, Mark Gray and Brook Smith, who are big wine drinkers, collectors and all around Bon vivants.
 270 cases produced in 2011, 22 months in 90% new French oak.
 The grapes come 50% each from the incredible Tench vineyard next door to Screaming Eagle in Oakville and the Red Head Vineyard up Soda Springs Road.

 Brioche is made from only the finest chardonnay grapes grown throughout California.
 The wine is crisp and bright with hints of stone fruit, apple, pear and a subtle, buttery richness from which it derives its name.

 The inaugural release from this incredible St. Helena single vineyard site.
 The Panek Vineyard is located north of the town of St. Helena along an old Napa riverbed wash with incredible drainage.
 Proprietors Mark Pulido and Donna Walker were fortunate enough to hire Thomas Brown as winemaker, who in turn was able to secure fruit from this outstanding unsung vineyard source.

 Winemaker Benoit Touquette makes incredible wine, sourcing the best Cabernet vineyards in the Napa Valley.

 RELIC, Napa Valley

 The shared dream of husband and wife team Mike Hirby and Schatzi Throckmorton.
 Mike, a former sommelier learned winemaking on the job in the Napa Valley and Schatzi working as a GM on the business side.

-REVANA, Napa Valley
+ROY ESTATE, Napa Valley